Satisfactory Academic Progress (SAP)

 - Some scholarship, grant, and loan programs funded by UT

-Undergraduates must successfully complete 67% (rounded to the nearest whole percentage) of their total attempted hours while enrolled at UT.
+Undergraduates must successfully complete 67 percent (rounded to the nearest whole percentage) of your total attempted hours while enrolled at UT.
 Graduate and professional students must maintain academic and other standards for continued enrollment.

-- Complete your degree within 150% of the time for the published length of your major.
+- Complete your degree within 150 percent of the time for the published length of your major.
 All transfer hours count toward your maximum time frame.
 (For example, most degrees require 120 credit hours to complete.
-120 credit hours x 150% = 180 maximum attempted credit hours allowed to complete a degree.)
+120 credit hours x 150 percent = 180 maximum attempted credit hours allowed to complete a degree.)

 - Students who withdraw from UT two times or more while receiving financial aid are no longer eligible to receive it.

-If you receive department awards and you’re not receiving any other federal, state or university funds, the SAP’s yearly progress and maximum time allowance portion doesn’t apply to you.
+If you receive departmental awards and you’re not receiving any other federal, state, or university funds, the SAP’s yearly progress and maximum time allowance portion doesn’t apply to you.

-All semesters, credit hours, and course repeats are counted toward the SAP maximum time allowance, regardless of whether you received financial aid.
+All semesters, credit hours, and course repeats (with the exception of the first 24 semester hours of remedial or developmental hours) are counted toward the SAP maximum time allowance, regardless of whether you received financial aid.
 Also, all attempted credit hours are considered toward the maximum time allowance.

 If you are working on a second undergraduate degree, you have an additional 45 hours to complete your necessary coursework.

-For graduate and professional students working on a second study program, you are given 150% of the time allowed for your program.
+For graduate and professional students working on a second study program, you are given 150 percent of the time allowed for your program.

-If you enroll in a course where you originally received an A-F, or an S/NC, P/NP, I, W, X, N, or AU, it is considered to be a repeated course.
+If you enroll in a course in which you originally received an A-F, or an S/NC, P/NP, I, W, X, N, or AU, it is considered to be a repeated course.